FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_Config_Guide/custom_links.md

     **Bad**: "my link", "1stlink", "my-link", "my,link"
     Sample configuration:

 4. Setup override for the default translation.
-Follow the steps as described in <a href="../add_mod_lang" class="MCXref xref">Add and modify languages</a>.
+Follow the steps as described in [Add and modify languages](../add_mod_lang).
     In `custom/locales/en/override.json`, add the previously defined custom links section:

-5. Add a translation for another language - see <a href="../add_mod_lang" class="MCXref xref">Add and modify languages</a>.
+5. Add a translation for another language - see [Add and modify languages](../add_mod_lang).
 Use the same section name and keys.
     Modify `custom/locales/<your_locale>/translation.json`:

 The final configuration should look like this: